 Malmquist pointed to his mouth.
 “I’m thirsty.”

 Giulia arrived with a cup of water.
-Malmquist gargled and spat out the remaining vomit.
+Malmquist gargled and spat out his remaining vomit.
 “I’m hungry.”

 She glanced inside the house and back toward the street.
 “Vieni con me,” she said impatiently.

 He followed her down the street.
 There were on a hillside, and soon the city’s vista came into view.
 “Holy shit!
 Where are we?”